 At this time, there are no clear benefits of cranial osteopathy.
 Most of the studies that have found benefits have either a high risk of bias or poor methodology.

 A 2016 report requested by the French Physiotherapy Council recommended that French physiotherapists discontinue the use of cranial osteopathy.
-The report highlights a lack of clear clinical evidence in favor of cranial osteopathy.
+The report highlighted a lack of clear clinical evidence for the treatment.

 An older 2011 review of studies looked at the effects of cranial osteopathy on pain, sleep, quality of life, motor function, and nervous system function.
 The researchers concluded that there isn’t enough evidence to support the use of cranial osteopathy for any of these.

 The researchers found a significant decrease in morning pain.
-However, the researchers point out that the treatment effect was small and clinically questionable.
+However, they added that the treatment effect was small and clinically questionable.
 As the 2016 review points out, even though pain improved statistically, it was due primarily to pain increasing in the control group.

 Cranial osteopathy for babies

 Some people think that cranial osteopathy may help babies heal from the lingering stress of childbirth.
-More research needs to be performed to see if cranial osteopathy has benefits for babies since there is a lack of double-blind placebo studies showing its effectiveness.
+However, research doesn’t support the use of this type of therapy for babies.

-Some people also think it may help treat head deformities, colic, or issues involving breastfeeding.
-Again, there’s not enough to suggest that cranial osteopathy is an effective treatment option.
+Some people also think that it may help treat head deformities, colic, or issues involving breastfeeding.
+Again, there’s no scientific evidence to suggest that cranial osteopathy is an effective treatment option.